House of Gorizia

 The House of Gorizia, also called the Meinhardiner, were a comital, princely and ducal dynasty in the Holy Roman Empire.
 Named after Gorizia Castle in Gorizia (now in Italy, on the border with Slovenia), they were originally "advocates" (Vogts) in the Patriarchate of Aquileia who ruled the County of Gorizia (Görz) from the early 12th century until the year 1500.
 Staunch supporters of the Emperors against the papacy, they reached the height of their power in the aftermath of the battle of Marchfeld between the 1280s and 1310s, when they controlled most of contemporary Slovenia, western and south-western Austria and part of northeast Italy mostly as (princely) Counts of Gorizia and Tyrol, Landgraves of Savinja and Dukes of Carinthia and Carniola.
-After 1335, they began a steady decline until their territories shrunk back to the original County of Gorizia by the mid 1370s.
+After 1335, they began a steady decline until their territories had shrunk back to the original County of Gorizia by the mid 1370s.
 Their remaining lands were inherited by the Habsburg ruler Maximilian I.